Polymorphic PtBi2: Growth, structure and superconducting properties: Results and Discussion

 \subsection{Composition and structure}

-Pyrite-type \ce{PtBi2} was obtained as large, well-faceted, isometric silvery crystals up to 1\,cm in diameter.
-As an example, one of the as-grown pyrite-type crystals is shown in Fig.~\ref{photo}a.
-Crystals of trigonal \ce{PtBi2} and \ce{Pt_{1-x}Rh_{x}Bi2} were obtained as easily cleavable silvery plates with a layered morphology in tabular hexagonal habit, which is in line with layered Van~der~Waals structure of the material.
-Acquired crystals are up to several millimeter in dimensions as shown in Fig.~\ref{photo}b and c.
+Pyrite-type \ce{PtBi2} was obtained as large, well-faceted, isometric silvery crystals up to 0.5\,cm in diameter and a mass of up to 500\,mg.
+As an example, one of the as-grown pyrite-type crystals is shown in fig.~\ref{photo}a.
+Crystals of trigonal \ce{PtBi2} and \ce{Pt_{1-x}Rh_{x}Bi2} were obtained as easily cleavable silvery plates with a layered morphology in tabular hexagonal habit, which is in line with layered van~der~Waals structure of the material.
+The crystals of size of up to 5x10\,mm and a mass of up to 200\,mg were acquired as shown in fig.~\ref{photo}b and c.

-SEM-EDX analysis of both trigonal (for SEM images see Fig.~\ref{photo}d and e) and pyrite-type modification of \ce{PtBi2} confirmed the stochiometric composition of the compounds and showed homogenic distribution of the elements along the surface.
+SEM-EDX analysis of both trigonal (for SEM images see fig.~\ref{photo}d and e) and pyrite-type modification of \ce{PtBi2} confirmed the stochiometric composition of the compounds and showed homogenous distribution of the elements.
 Samples with substitution show uniform rhodium incorporation into the crystal.
-For 10\% and 30\% nominal substitution level measured EDX composition is \ce{Rh_{0.02(1)}Pt_{0.97(1)}Bi_{1.89(2)}} and \ce{Rh_{0.35(1)}Pt_{0.64(2)}Bi_{1.9(3)}} respectively.
-Results of EDX analysis are presented in the table \ref{edx-table}.
+For 10\% and 30\% nominal substitution level measured EDX composition is \ce{Pt_{0.97(1)}Rh_{0.02(1)}Bi_{1.89(2)}} and \ce{Pt_{0.64(2)}Rh_{0.35(1)}Bi_{1.9(3)}} respectively.
+Results of EDX analysis are presented in the table~\ref{edx-table}.
 The structure of pyrite-type \ce{PtBi2} was determined by powder X-ray diffraction with subsequent Rietveld analysis.
-X-ray powder analysis shows no secondary phases and obtained structural parameters are agreeing well with the ones published previously with $a=16.702$~\cite{brese1994bonding}.
+X-ray powder analysis shows no secondary phases and obtained structural parameters are agreeing well with the ones published previously with $a=6.702$ in space group $Pa\bar{3}$~\cite{brese1994bonding}.